 2021 Yamaha Ténéré 700

-Announced in the fall of 2018, we’re still waiting to see the new Ténéré 700 (T7, for short) in the flesh–Yamaha says it will be coming to the U.S. in the second half of 2020 as a 2021 model.
+Announced in the fall of 2018, Yamaha’s new Ténéré 700 (T7, for short) will be coming to the U.S. in the summer of 2020 as a 2021 model.
 We know it will be powered by the 689cc CP2 parallel twin used in the MT-07, housed in a new tubular steel double-cradle frame.
-Other details include a 62.6-inch wheelbase, 9.5 inches of ground clearance, a fully adjustable USD 43mm fork with 8.3 inches of travel and a remote preload-adjustable rear shock with 7.9 inches of travel.
+Other details include a 62.6-inch wheelbase, 9.5 inches of ground clearance, a fully adjustable USD 43mm fork with 8.3 inches of travel and a remote preload-adjustable rear shock with 7.9 inches of travel, and switchable ABS.
+It will be available in Ceramic Ice, Intensity White and Matte Black for $9,999.

 2020 Yamaha YZF-R1 and YZF-R1M